brendancrebs/butler/specs/language_options.md

 The options described by this spec document will be defined on a per language basis.

-### Mandatory Language options
+### Mandatory Language Options

 There are a handful of language options that are mandatory for Butler to function.
 Each of the following options must be set for every language defined under the `languages` tag.

 #### name